Our Last Best Chance: Book contents

 While delving into affairs at home, the memoir also sheds light on life as the head of state in a dangerous neighbourhood.
 The country is tested by the fallout of the US invasion of Iraq, followed by the Lebanon-Israeli conflict and the war on Gaza.

 The King notes that in each conflict, Jordan played a role larger than its size, sending medical aid and field hospitals, organizing aid convoys, repairing airports and hosting thousands of refugees.

-“Our Last Best Chance” goes on to highlight Jordan's role in combating takfiri ideology and clarifying the true nature of Islam through the Amman Message.
+Our Last Best Chance goes on to highlight Jordan's role in combating takfiri ideology and presents the alternative of the Amman Message.

-In the closing chapters, the King focuses on the peace process: warning that the negotiations launched by the Obama administration in late 2009 may be the last call for a region that has been disappointed time and time again by diplomatic failures, Israeli intransigence and violent provocations.
+In the closing chapters, the King focuses on the peace process: warning that the negotiations launched by the Obama administration in late 2009 may be the last call for a region that has been disappointed time and time again by diplomatic failure.

-The King details the hurdles facing the launch of negotiations, including pressure from Arab states to revoke the Arab Peace Initiative over the Gaza war and the unsure partner in peace in Israeli Prime Minister Benjamin Netanyahu.
+The King details the hurdles facing the launch of negotiations, including pressure from Arab states to revoke the Arab Peace Initiative over the Gaza war and the Israeli Prime Minister Benjamin Netanyahu.

-The King warns that at the time of printing, hopes for a breakthrough were fading and negotiations were “on the verge of collapse”.
+The King warns that at the time of printing, hopes for a breakthrough were fading and negotiations were "on the verge of collapse".
 Indeed, talks have since derailed, and the forecasts for a return to the negotiating table have been less than promising.

 Reflecting on King Hussein's four decades and his own 11-year pursuit of peace, the Monarch voices hope that Crown Prince Hussein will not have to face the lingering effects of a conflict whose resolution has eluded generations.

-In order to end the impasse, the Monarch touts the “57-state solution”, or the Arab Peace Initiative, whereby Arab and Muslim states agree to normalize relations with Israel in return for occupied lands and a Palestinian state on 1967 borders.
+In order to end the impasse, the Monarch touts the "57-state solution", or the Arab Peace Initiative, whereby Arab and Muslim states agree to normalize relations with Israel in return for occupied lands and a Palestinian state on 1967 borders.

-The King remains blunt about the current situation: “I fear that we are slipping into the darkness.”
+The King remains blunt about the current situation: "I fear that we are slipping into the darkness."

-Despite the talk of benchmarks and roadmaps, the King argues that leaders and politicians must bear the responsibility of making the “much eroded dream” of peace come true.
+Despite the talk of benchmarks and roadmaps, the King argues that leaders and politicians must bear the responsibility of making the "much eroded dream" of peace come true.

-In the book, the King uses plain language to explain the complex past, present and future of the region, choosing the steady tone of a commander rather than the prose of a politician.
+In the book, the King uses plain language to explain his view of the complex past, present and future of the region, choosing the steady tone of a commander rather than the prose of a politician.

 While largely steering away from the sentimental, the Monarch does offer some intimate accounts of larger-than-life figures; dynamite fishing with Uday and Qusay Hussein, disagreements with former US President George Bush and Yasser Arafat's escape from Jordan in the guise of a woman.

 The King also delves into his relationship with family members, telling of parachuting with Princess Aisha and the tensions raised by the question of the line of succession.

 Despite the insightful asides, the memoir's lasting impressions are lessons from a man and a country who although have been blessed to live in peace and security are touched by the conflicts of its neighbours.